OSSILE/OSSILE/CONTRIBUTING.md

  * Processes on this page have been followed
  * Code quality is believed to be acceptable by the maintainers of the project
  * The code contributes sufficient value and is aligned with the spirit of the project
+ * The submitter has joined the OSSILE project (to allow any issues to be routed to that person)

 ## Contributing changes to existing OSSILE parts
 There are no special processes.
 Just fork the project, make your changes, test them, and send us a pull request!